dward330/Derrick_Quiz/README.md

 # Derrick_Quiz
-IOS App, written in Swift, to help user learn about Derrick
+IOS App, written in Swift, to help user learn more about Derrick (Me)